inphobia/inphobia.github.io/content/_index.md

 next up:
 * mock up structure
+  * how about
+    * things i wanted to get done & how i did em
+    * reference lists (sas hw , usage , other hw, etc)
+    * doable with front matter tags i guess
+    * reworking lists seems pretty doable if need be
 * run some test with how images are handled
 * start adding actual content